 You can get an additional discount if you have an existing Altra credit card.
 Finally, you can get another discount if you refinance your motorcycle loan from another lender.

 Loan terms with Altra can be as long as 84 months.
-Your exact loan terms and rates are based on the following factors:
+Your exact loan term and interest rate are based on the following factors:

 - Altra account relationships